-From 27-31 April 2018, Kilfenora will stage its 10th annual traditional music festival, a series commenced in 2009 with the 100th anniversary of the Kilfenora Céilí Band.
-As usual, it will feature great concerts, céilís and pub sessions.
+On 27-31 April 2018, Kilfenora staged its 10th annual traditional music festival, a series commenced in 2009 with the 100th anniversary of the Kilfenora Céilí Band.
+As usual, it featured great concerts, céilís and pub sessions.

-- Sessions in Kilfenora’s pubs occur from Friday to Monday, with the cream of musicians from Clare and beyond.
-Details of featured players will be published close to the time.
+- Sessions in Kilfenora’s pubs from Friday to Monday, with the cream of musicians from Clare and beyond.

-- The Singers’ night on Friday evening (Linnanes pub) will gather together some of the finest and most humorous singers and storytellers, hosted by Joe O’Connor.
+- The Singers’ night on Friday evening (9.30pm, Linnanes pub) gathered together some of the finest and most humorous singers and storytellers, hosted by Joe O’Connor.

-- Our main concert will feature one of Ireland’s most iconic bands – the great Stockton’s Wing with special guest, Katie Theasby, plus this year’s winner of the Meitheal prize for young musicians.
+- Our main concert featured one of Ireland’s most iconic bands – the great Stockton’s Wing with special guest, Katie Theasby, plus this year’s winner of the Meitheal prize for young musicians, Joseph Mannion.
 Read about them here.
-TICKETS AVAILABLE ALREADY – phone Noel O’Donoghue on 087 836 4780 or pay online by clicking here.

-- There will be a Trad for Teens workshop in Kilfenora Hall on Sunday at 12.00 midday.
-We will announce which musicians are leading this in due course.
+- There was a Trad for Teens workshop in Kilfenora Hall on Sunday at 11.45 am, led by Colm Nestor.
+Bring an instrument if you are a teenager!

-- And, as in previous years, on Sunday afternoon (3pm), the great Kilfenora Céilí Band will play for a free céilí in the Square – dancers and spectators welcome.
-They will be preceded at 2pm by the current young Kilfenora band, which is winning many plaudits.
+- And, as in previous years, on Sunday afternoon (3 pm), the great Kilfenora Céilí Band played for a free céilí in the Square for a large crowd of dancers and spectators.
+They were preceded at 2.15 pm by the young Kilfenora Comhaltas Céilí band, which is winning many plaudits.

-Visitors to Kilfenora will also be able to see the much-praised Kilfenora Céilí Band Parlour exhibition space in the Burren Centre, opened formally by Irish President Michael D Higgins in March 2015.
-This is the only permanent museum in the world dedicated to a living musical performer or group (as far as we have been able to discover).
+Visitors to Kilfenora were also able to see the much-praised Kilfenora Céilí Band Parlour exhibition space in the Burren Centre, opened formally by Irish President Michael D Higgins in March 2015.
+This is one of very few permanent museums in the world dedicated to a living musical performer or group.
 It also features the plaque received from the Guinness Book of World Records marking Kilfenora’s achievement in creating the largest traditional Irish Folk Band (at our 2014 festival).